dendronhq/dendron-site/vault/dendron._ref.transcript.md

 So, can we look a little bit at, um, kind of your to dues?

 15:44
 Yeah.
 So, two dues let me actually, okay, I'm going to do two things.
 I'm first going to show you how you would create it from scratch and then I'll show you my two dues for the day.
 I like to organize things by projects.
 And so I usually have like a project hierarchy.
 Actually.
 And so for example, one project might be different.
-And so under dendron, what I actually do is I have a daily journal that I go over everything I need to do for that particular day.
+And so under Dendron, what I actually do is I have a daily journal that I go over everything I need to do for that particular day.
 And let me think, what is the best way of showcasing, I'm just going to show you my to do actually.

 16:28
-So this is my to do for a dendron.
+So this is my to do for a Dendron.

 16:32
 And let me show you and the video.
 And what I do is intention, you have this notion of your journal notes.
 And so journal notes is basically whatever hierarchy you're currently in, and appends journal to it in the current date.
 And this is configurable.
 You can change the date format, you can change how it appends it, but I'm going to move on to tomorrow's date.
 And the way you do that is Ctrl Shift J. But you can use that to create a new Going on it.
 And then what I do is every day, are you familiar with snippets inside VS code?